acaizu00/about-me-/README.md

 - dont be weird and we'll be cool.

-- do not assume i'm cuddle-shipping when sitting with friends.

 dni:

 - basic dni criteria. proshippers, zoos, etc. i hide and block freely otherwise